Bulletin #2063, Growing Hardneck Garlic in Your Maine Garden

 Developed by David Fuller, Extension Professional and Steven B. Johnson, Extension Crops Specialist

 Garlic is a member of the Allium family, which includes onions, chives, and leeks.
-Garlic originated in central Asia, and has been grown for 5,000 years in Egypt and India.
+Garlic originated in central Asia and has been grown for 5,000 years in Egypt and India.
 Found as an important ingredient in many cuisines, garlic is an easy-to-grow crop that is increasingly popular in Maine.
 Garlic is generally the last crop planted in the fall and the first to emerge in the spring, extending the time you can enjoy being in the garden.

-Garlic is a perennial bulb that is grown vegetatively from cloves, because it rarely produces true seed.
-The two most common subspecies of garlic seen in Maine are softneck garlic, Allium sativum ssp. sativum, and hardneck garlic, Allium sativum ssp. ophioscorodon—from the Greek words ophis for serpent (after the coiled growth of garlic scapes), and scorodon for garlic.
+Garlic is a perennial bulb that is grown vegetatively from cloves because it rarely produces true seed.
+The two most common subspecies of garlic seen in Maine are softneck garlic, Allium sativum ssp. sativum, and hardneck garlic, Allium sativum ssp. ophioscorodon — from the Greek words ophis for serpent (after the coiled growth of garlic scapes), and scorodon for garlic.

 Hardneck garlic (also known as stiffneck, ophio, or topset garlic) bears a stiff stalk called a scape.
 The scapes of most hardneck varieties each produce an umbel: a reproductive body bearing round clones called bulbils, and sometimes floral parts, depending on the variety.
 Softneck garlic does not produce a scape.
 Elephant garlic, a member of the leek family, is not a true garlic.
-Softneck garlic and elephant garlic are not reliably hardy throughout Maine, so they will not be discussed here.
+Softneck garlic and elephant garlic are not reliably hardy throughout Maine so they will not be discussed here.

-Hardneck garlic grows best in day-long sun in soil that is well-drained, with a pH of about 6.5 and good soil organic matter (5 to 8 percent).
+Hardneck garlic grows best in the day-long sun in soil that is well-drained, with a pH of about 6.5 and good soil organic matter (5 to 8 percent).

-Seed garlic can be obtained from reliable sources such a farmer’s markets, garlic seed producers, or seed catalogues.
+Seed garlic can be obtained from reliable sources such a farmer’s markets, garlic seed producers, or seed catalogs.
 The garlic sold in supermarkets is almost always softneck garlic, usually from California or China, and is not recommended for planting in Maine.
 Planting stock should be free from disease and pests such as white rot and garlic bloat nematode.
 Obtain planting stock from reliable sources.

 All hardneck garlic varieties do well in Maine.
 Some popular choices include German Extra Hardy, Russian Red, Chesnok Red, Music, Phillips, and Italian Purple.